start-react/sb-admin-react/README.md

 ## Roadmap

-- Add sample AJAX calls and make the directives more modular
+- Add sample AJAX calls and make the components more modular
 - Add chart examples